crying in front of your therapist.

 You're mid-sentence when it happens.
 Your voice catches.
 Your eyes fill.
 And before the tears even fall, you're already apologizing.

-"I'm sorry.""I don't know why I'm crying.""I'm not usually like this."
+"I'm not usually like this."

-You reach for the tissue and look away — embarrassed, exposed, maybe a little angry at yourself for losing control in front of someone you're still learning to trust.
+You reach for the tissue and look away.
+Embarrassed, exposed, maybe a little angry at yourself for losing control in front of someone you're still learning to trust.

-Almost everyone apologizes for crying in therapy.
-It's one of the most universal things I witness — this reflexive need to immediately contain what just spilled out.
-To reassure the therapist that you're okay, that you're not too much, that you're going to pull it together now.
+It's one of the most universal things I witness: this reflexive need to immediately contain what just spilled out.
+To reassure me that you're okay, that you're not too much, that you're going to pull it together now.

 Where did you learn that?

 Because you learned it somewhere.
 The apology for tears is never random.
-It traces back to an earlier experience of being too much for someone — a parent who got uncomfortable, a household where emotions were managed rather than felt, a message received early that your feelings were an inconvenience to the people around you.
+It traces back to an earlier experience of being too much for someone.
+A parent who got uncomfortable.
+A household where emotions were managed rather than felt.
+A message received early that your feelings were an inconvenience to the people around you.

 The apology isn't just politeness.
 It's a window into exactly the kind of material that depth therapy exists to explore.

-In a culture that rewards composure, tears get coded as weakness.
+IIn a culture that rewards composure, tears get coded as weakness.
 As losing control.
 As something to be managed, suppressed, or at least saved for private.

 But from a depth psychological perspective, crying in session is almost always a signal that something real has just been touched.